 Back to this visit.
-Immediately after being seated, we were brought a bowl of fruit, and our server took our drink order.
+Immediately after being seated, we were brought a bowl of fresh fruit that included grapes, strawberries, cantaloupe, and pineapple.
+Our server then took our drink order.

 In addition, our served poured us POG juice, a mix of Passion Fruit, Orange Juice, and Guava.
 If you’ve been following along, we’ve also had this juice at Boma, Flavors of Africa, and Tusker House Restaurant.

 Since there were five of us, we were brought three skillets.
-One skillet had waffles, while the other two had a little bit of everything else.
+One skillet had Stitch and Mickey waffles, while the other two had a little bit of everything else.